micro-manager/micro-manager/docker/README.md

 - The container runs in `privileged` mode with `/dev` mounted to allow access to cameras and controllers.
 - X11 socket and authority are shared with the host to enable the GUI.
 - The project root is mounted to `/workdir` inside the container for easy access to data and logs.
+- The default working directory is `/workdir`, so any files saved will appear in your project root on the host.
 - Acquired images are saved to `~/MicroManagerData` by default.
 You can change this by setting the `MM_DATA_DIR` environment variable on your host.